jbkieffer/data-cleaning/README.md

 - Compare two software tools commonly used to clean tabular data
 - List advantages and disadvantages of each tool for data cleaning operations

-### Software
+### Software and Setup

 These materials were developed using:
 - MS Excel 2016 32-bit
 - OpenRefine 3.4.1

+Versions of Excel from 2016 forward should work for this workshop, including versions installed from an Office365 subscription.
+Your version may not quite match the screenshots.
+The formulas will be the same, although some of the menu-driven steps may be slightly different.

+Older versions of OpenRefine will not offer some of the features demonstrated in this workshop.
+It is strongly encouraged that you upgrade any existing OpenRefine installation you have.
+Links to instructions and help are available in the [Data Cleaning with OpenRefine](https://github.com/jbkieffer/data-cleaning/blob/main/cleaning-or.md#software-installation) file.

 ### View the Materials

-View [data cleaning using Excel](https://github.com/jbkieffer/data-cleaning/blob/main/cleaning-excel.md) in the file `cleaning-excel.md`.
+View [Data Cleaning with MS Excel](https://github.com/jbkieffer/data-cleaning/blob/main/cleaning-excel.md) in the file `cleaning-excel.md`.

-View [data cleaning using OpenRefine](https://github.com/jbkieffer/data-cleaning/blob/main/cleaning-or.md) in the file `cleaning-or.md`.
+View [Data Cleaning with OpenRefine](https://github.com/jbkieffer/data-cleaning/blob/main/cleaning-or.md) in the file `cleaning-or.md`.

 ### Get the Materials